-Author has written 13 stories for Disney, Winx Club, Freezing/フリージング, Sekirei, Powerpuff Girls, Street Fighter, Dragon Ball, and Bleach.
+Author has written 13 stories for Tinkerbell, Winx Club, Freezing/フリージング, Sekirei, Powerpuff Girls, Street Fighter, Dragon Ball, and Bleach.

 I'm a writer of just about anything: songs, stories, articles, you name it, I can probably write it.

 I also have a page on deviantArtwhere many of my written works can be found.

 Anything animated, 3D or otherwise, is what inspires me.
 Though my inspirational saving grace has been Rainbow's Winx Club.
 Being an adult, I love animation and CGI movies from Disney/Pixar and Dreamworks.
 My all time favorite character?
 TinkerBell.